Link-AGI/AutoAgents/README.md

 <img src=".github/QRcode.jpg" alt="Wechat Group" width="200"/>

 ## Acknowledgements
-This code base has borrowed several implementations from this [link](https://github.com/geekan/MetaGPT)
+This code base is built using the environment of [MetaGPT](https://github.com/geekan/MetaGPT)